flishwang/nish-mxnet/README.md

 [H3.]
 The function should not have symmetric parts, as this will lose unecessary information during forward.
 [H4.]
 The function curve should have line segment with derivitive of ONE on a range that there are enough input signals fall into this area.

-Hypothesis H4 is the only possible explaination that mish out-performs swish, as they have very similar values and first-order derivitives on the negative parts.
+Hypothesis H4 is the most possible explaination that mish out-performs swish, as they have very similar values and first-order derivitives on the negative parts.
 The only obvious difference between mish and swish is that mish becomes identiy function earlier than swish as the input values raise, therefore, it transforms the postive signals with higher-fidelity than swish.

 I conclude that the ability to transform enough signals with high-fidelity is necessary for a good activation function.
 This is because that the DNNs requires low-level features when making high-level features and the final predictions, which are generated in the earlier layers -- this also explains that why ResNet and densebox work: they provides earlier features directly to deeper layers.
 Activation functions like relu and mish transform positive signals with high-fidelity, then the activated features can be passed to where they are used directly after generated.
 That is why these functions have a better performance than their competitor tanh and swish.